Alemannic German

 Alemannic, or rarely Alemannish (Alemannisch, [alɛˈman(ː)ɪʃ]), is a group of High German dialects.
-The name derives from the ancient Germanic tribal confederation known as the Alamanni ("all men").
+The name derives from the ancient Germanic tribal confederation known as the Alemanni ("all men").

 Distribution

+Alemannic is the term used for a group of High German dialects.
+The name derives from the ancient Germanic tribal confederation known as the Alemanni ("all men").

-Alemannic dialects are spoken by approximately ten million people in several countries:
+Alemannic dialects are spoken by approximately ten million people around the world.: